kumpeapps/amember_plugin_passkey/application/default/plugins/protect/passkey/README.md

 ## Installation Steps

 1. **Copy Plugin Files**
-   - Place the `passkey` plugin folder into `application/default/plugins/` in your aMember installation.
+    - Place the `passkey` plugin folder into `application/default/plugins/protect/` in your aMember installation, so the full path is:
+       `application/default/plugins/protect/passkey/`

 2. **Install PHP Dependencies**
    - In your aMember root directory, run: